Nico Hoerner Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.10 team ERA that ranks 12th across all league pitching staffs.
+- The Giants have a 4.08 team ERA that ranks 13th across all MLB pitching staffs.

-- Giants pitchers combine to rank 14th in baseball in home runs surrendered (67 total, 1.1 per game).
+- The Giants rank 13th in baseball in home runs allowed (67 total, 1.1 per game).

-- DeSclafani makes the start for the Giants, his 13th of the season.
-He is 4-5 with a 3.97 ERA and 51 strikeouts in 70 1/3 innings pitched.
+- The Giants will send Brebbia (2-0) out for his sixth start of the season.
+He is 2-0 with a 3.65 ERA and 33 strikeouts through 24 2/3 innings pitched.

-- His most recent appearance came on Sunday against the Baltimore Orioles, when the righty threw three innings, surrendering five earned runs while giving up five hits.
+- The right-hander's last appearance came on Wednesday against the Colorado Rockies, when he threw one scoreless inning while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.